ethereum/ERCs/ERCS/eip-send-tx-conditional.md

     ]
 }
 ```

 ### Possible Use-cases:

 - **auction market**:
-- **alternative to flashbot api**:
+- **alternative to the Flashbots API**:
-  The flashbot api requires the builder to simulate the transactions to determine their cross-dependency.
-This can be cpu consuming.
+  The Flashbots API requires the builder to simulate the transactions to determine their cross-dependency.
+  This can be a CPU-intensive task.
+  For high-value MEV transactions this high load may be acceptable.
-  For high-MEV, this is acceptable, but not for cheap general-purpose account-abstraction transactions.
+  However, it is not acceptable for low-value general-purpose Account Abstraction transactions.

 ### Limitations

-- Callers should not assume that a successul response means the transaction is included
+- Callers should not assume that a successful response means the transaction is included.
-  In particular, it is possible that a block re-order might remove the transaction, or cause it to fail, just like any other transaction.
+  Specifically, it is possible that a block re-order might remove the transaction or cause it to fail.

-### Security Consideration
+## Security Consideration

-The block-builder should protect itself against abuse of the API, namely, submitting a large #  of requests which are known to fail.
+The block builder should protect itself against abuse of the API.
+Namely, a malicious actor submitting a large number of requests which are known to fail may lead to a denial of service.

-Following are suggested mechanisms:
+Following is the list of suggested potential mitigation mechanisms:

-* **Throttling**: the block builder should allow a maximum rate of rpc calls per sender, and increase
+* **Throttling**: the block builder should allow a maximum rate of RPC calls per sender.
-  that rate after successful inclusion. repeated rejection of blocks should reduce the allowed rate.
+  The block builder may increase that rate after a successful inclusion.
+  Repeated rejections of transactions should reduce the allowed rate.
 * **Arbitrum**-style protection: Arbitrum implemented this API, but they run the storage validation not only
   against the current block, but also into past 2 seconds.
-  This prevents abusing the API for MEV, while making it viable for ERC-4337 account validation
+  This prevents abusing the API for MEV, while making it viable for ERC-4337 account validation.
-* **Fastlane on Polygon** uses it explicitly for ERC-4337, by checking the submitted UserOperations exist on the public mempool (and reject the transaction otherwise)
+* **Fastlane on Polygon** uses it explicitly for ERC-4337,
+  by checking the submitted UserOperations exist on the public mempool and rejecting the transaction otherwise.